Culture of Goa: Dance

-Some traditional Goan dance forms are dekhnni, fugdi, corridinho and dashavatara.
+Some traditional Goan dance forms are dekhnni, fugdi, corridinho and mando.
 Western social dancing is a part of most celebrations.

 Theatre

 Goans are very fond of theatre and acting.
 Kalo and dashavatar were popular art forms.
 Marathi Nataks have been very popular among Hindus in Goa for the past two centuries.
 Tiatr is the major Goan form of theatre common amongst Catholics and is the most commercial offering as it has entertained Goans not only in Goa but also in Mumbai and Pune (which are major cities of India and have a sizeable Goan population) and in the Gulf regions of UAE, Kuwait and so on.

 Language

 The majority of Goans speak Konkani as their first language, while the remaining speak other languages, like Hindi, Portuguese or Marathi as their primary language.
 However, practically all Goans can speak and understand Konkani.
 Konkani is an important part of the Goan identity that binds together all Goans.